olivierfriard/boris_docs/index.rst

 BORIS allow coding behaviors for different subjects within a single observation.
 The **Subject** table allows specifying subjects using a **Key** (e.g. the "K" on your keyboard), **Subject name** (e.g. "Kanzi"), **Description** (e.g. male, born October 28 - 1980).
-In this case, pressing "K" will set "Kanzi" as the focal subject of the behavioural coding.
-Pressing "K" again will deselect "Kanzi" and set to "no focal subject".
+In this case, pressing "N" will set "Nina" as the focal subject of the behavioural coding.
+Pressing "N" again will deselect "Nina" and set to "no focal subject".
 The definition of one or more subjects is not mandatory.
 Addition, removal and sorting of the subjects follows the same logic of the *Ethogram* table (see **Set your ethogram from scratch** for info).
 The subjects can also be imported from an existing BORIS project using the **Import Subjects from a BORIS project**.